Skip to main

 A male student holds a video game controller and smiles at the camera next to a large TV screen with a video game playing on it.

-Students explore history in video games for this First Year Seminar class
+Students explore history through video games

 In The Middle Ages though Video Games, Lecturer in History Jillian Bjerke is guiding first-year students through a journey into the past with video game play.
 A First Year Seminar, the course pairs an academic subject with an introduction to McDaniel and the college experience.